-1. Services shall be limited to no more than eight hours a day, five days per week, based on a 15-minute unit of service.
-The 15-minute units of services must be spent at the service site by the participant.

-a.
-Any time less than 15 minutes of service is not billable or payable.

-b.
-No rounding up of units of service is allowed.

-2. Prevocational services are not available to individuals who are otherwise eligible to participate in special education or related services programs as defined under Sections 602(16) and (17) of the Education of the Handicapped Act, through a local educational agency, or in vocational rehabilitation services through a program funded under Section 110 of the Rehabilitation Act of 1973.
+- 1. Services shall be limited to no more than eight hours a day, five days per week, based on a 15-minute unit of service.
+The 15-minute units of services must be spent at the service site by the participant. - a.
+Any time less than 15 minutes of service is not billable or payable. - b.
+No rounding up of units of service is allowed. - 2.
+Prevocational services are not available to individuals who are otherwise eligible to participate in special education or related services programs as defined under Sections 602(16) and (17) of the Education of the Handicapped Act, through a local educational agency, or in vocational rehabilitation services through a program funded under Section 110 of the Rehabilitation Act of 1973.

-3. Prevocational services cannot be billed for at the same time of the day as the following:

-b. professional services, except when there are direct contacts needed in the development of a support plan;

-c. respite-out of home;

-d. adult day healthcare;

-e. monitored-in-home caregiving (MIHC);

-f. day habilitation services; or

-g. supported employment.

-4. Transportation is only provided on the day that a prevocational service is provided.
+- 3. Prevocational services cannot be billed for at the same time of the day as the following: - a. community living supports; - b. professional services, except when there are direct contacts needed in the development of a support plan; - c. respite-out of home; - d. adult day healthcare; - e. monitored-in-home caregiving (MIHC); - f. day habilitation services; or - g. supported employment. - 4.
+Transportation is only provided on the day that a prevocational service is provided. - a.

-a.
 Time spent in transportation between the participant's residence/location and the prevocational site is not to be included in the total number of prevocational service hours per day, except when the transportation is for the purpose of travel training.
-Travel training must be included in the participant's plan of care.
+Travel training must be included in the participant's plan of care. - b.
+During travel training, providers must not also bill for the transportation component as this is included in the rate for the number of service hours provided. - c.

-b. ...

-c.
 Transportation-community access services shall not be used for transportation to or from any prevocational services